 Looking for some Tulum beach swing photos?
 Casa Malca, of course, has those too.
 Stroll out to the beach, past the labyrinth gardens, and you’ll also find some beach swings just waiting for you to find your inner child on.

 Day passes cost $160, which covers your entry with $110 USD of that going towards food/drink credit, with parking being an additional $10 USD.
 Casa Malca has three restaurants: Philosophy, Ambrosia, and the beachside Head of a Mad Man, named in homage to a Jean Michele Basquiat painting.
-Please be aware that prices do change from season to season so it’s best to book ahead of your visit and confirm the current pricing direct with Casa Malca.
+Please be aware that prices do change from season to season, so it’s best to book ahead of your visit and confirm the current pricing directly with Casa Malca.

 While inside, you also have access to all three pools at Casa Malca, including the underground pool, some areas of the spa, the showers, and the Rooftop Terrace to enjoy the amazing Tulum sunset.